 A Ferry Service for Oman from Qatar and Kuwait might be launching soon.

-The proposed ship is the “Grand Ferry” previously “Corse” serving the French Mediterranean Islands, with a capacity for 670 cars and 870 passengers.
+The proposed ship is the “Grand Ferry” previously “Corse” which served the French Mediterranean Islands, with its capacity for 670 cars and 870 passengers.
 It has 237 cabins along with facilities including a cinema.
-Built in 1983 in France the ship was refitted in the Greek Port of Chalkis and sailed for Doha on 16th November 2018, currently it is berthed in Doha Port.
+Built in 1983 in France, the ship was refitted in the Greek Port of Chalkis and sailed for Doha on 16th November 2018; currently it is berthed in Doha Port.
 The route will have Doha as a hub and Kuwait and Sohar Port (Oman) as terminus on either side.
 The cruise time between Sohar Port and Doha is 25hours.
 A possible addition of an Iranian port has been mentioned.